DeltaInstitute/lumin_research/sections/introduction.md

 bannerpath: img/intro-banner.jpg
 ---

-The DeltaLumin project got its start in 2013 at [link](http://deltalumin.com).
+The DeltaLumin project got its start in 2013 at [some time](http://deltalumin.com).